thelateperseus/ball-and-plate/instructions/WoodenBase.md

 7. Use a 16mm wood spade bit to drill the point B.
 8. Use a jigsaw to cut along the lines formed by points A to the hole at point B.

+**Note:** The cut-out channels only need to be 35mm long, but the ones on the template are longer.
+You should cut shorter channels on your base plate.

 ![](BasePlateHoles.png)

 PCB Mounting Holes